 Blog & Facebook & Twitter & Instagram

-The great writers that bring us PORTLANDIA, finished up their annual retreat (discussing stories and characters for Season 6): Fred Armisen, Karey Dornetto, Carrie Brownstein, Graham Wagner and Jonathan Krisel:
+The talented writers that bring us PORTLANDIA (photo from their annual retreat, for Season 6): Fred Armisen, Karey Dornetto, Carrie Brownstein, Graham Wagner and Jonathan Krisel:

 PORTLANDIA: A Guide for Visitors.